 Forms of progesterone

 If you still have your uterus – you haven’t had a hysterectomy – you will also need to take progesterone.
 This is because if estrogen is used alone, it can cause the lining of the uterus to thicken abnormally.
 This can even lead to endometrial cancer in some cases.
 Progesterone protects the endometrium from this unwanted side effect of estrogen.
-Progesterone is also given to some people with endometriosis, even if they have had a hysterectomy.
+Progesterone is also given to some people because is sometimes helps with specific menopause symptoms like poor sleep.
+It is also given to people with endometriosis, even if they have had a hysterectomy.

 If you have had your uterus removed – a hysterectomy – you no longer have any uterus lining and are not at risk of this side effect.
 If this is the case, you can safely take estrogen alone.